-If you're a Mac user, then you have Apple's QuickTime Player (quick capture) or iMovie (video production and editing) installed on your computer.
+To create a video, you have several choices to meet your needs.
+First of all, most computers come with a built-in video production and editing software program albeit basic.
+The type of software you have on your computer depends on the operating system.
+Second, remember to provide close captions for all video productions.
 If you need a Webcam and/or headset with mic, they're available for check out from the Burke' Library's Circulation Desk for 1-2 weeks.
 (See PowerPoint on hardware available for checkout on the Tech Resources page.)

 For online courses, we recommend creating your own unlisted YouTube channel to share your videotaped lectures for storage, as the media files will be very large.
 This will make the sharing and posting of content to your courses easier.
 Most of the Theology graduate department has done this.
 Speak with Drs.
 Carmody and Viscardi who are e-leaders on creating unlisted YouTube channels!
 See video tutorial below to learn how to correct automated captions in YouTube---if you enunciate clearly, you won't have to make many corrections afterwards.